This is a listing of brothers of Night's Watch in A Song of Ice and Fire.

 Ser Denys Mallister

 - "The Lord Commander of the Night's Watch is a lord, first and foremost.
 He must be able to treat with other lords... and with kings as well.
 He must be a man worthy of respect."

 Commander of the Shadow Tower.
 He is the uncle of Lord Jason Mallister, the current head of House Mallister.
 He has a deep distrust of Ironborn due the historical hatred his house bears towards the Iron Islands.

 - Always Someone Better: Before Jon is elected Lord Commander, Mallister had twice been passed over for the position; he justified this to himself by saying that his time would come, eventually.
-After dropping out in favor of Jon, he returns to the Shadow Tower knowing that his time will never come.
+After dropping out in favor of Jon, and to prevent Slynt from becoming commander. he returns to the Shadow Tower knowing that his time will never come.
 He takes it quite well, considering, but warns Jon not to make him regret backing his election.

 - Bald of Awesome: As a coot, but that doesn't stop him being actually pretty good at what he does.